 The SGR bonds are special obligations of NYW, payable solely from and secured by a subordinate lien on gross revenues of NYW's combined water and sewer utility system (the system).
-FGR bonds are secured by a first lien on gross revenues of NYW.
 The bonds currently being issued will not have a debt service reserve fund (DSRF).